ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 forward an HTTP/3 Datagram which was received in a QUIC DATAGRAM frame, and vice versa.

+Note that while DATAGRAM capsules are sent on a stream, intermediaries can reencode HTTP/3 datagrams into QUIC DATAGRAM frames over the next hop, and those could be dropped.
+Because of this, applications have to always consider HTTP/3 datagrams to be unreliable, even if they were initially sent in a capsule.

 # The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}